h-pal/Stock-Prices-Trend-Prediction/README.md

 # Stock_Prices_Prediction_LSTM
-We are using Recurrent Neural Networks(LSTMs to be precise) to predict stock prices, which in recent times have shown excellent results in projects involving sequential datasets such as in Image Caption Generation, Text Classification, Natural Language Processing etc. STOCK PRICE TREND PREDICTION using RNN is a process of predicting the trend of stock prices whether the market is showing an upward trend or downward.
+We are using Recurrent Neural Networks(LSTMs to be precise) to predict stock prices, which in recent times have shown excellent results in projects involving sequential datasets such as in Image Caption Generation, Text Classification, Natural Language Processing etc. Stock Price Prediction using RNN is a process of predicting the trend of stock prices whether the market is showing an upward trend or downward.

 The project can be used to guess whether it is a good time to invest money in a particular firm or not.
 If there is a start in upward trend, one should consider investing in that firm but if the trend is beginning to decline, one should avoid investing in that firm.